mrolmedo/support-tools/collection/rancher/v2.x/supportability-review/README.md

    ```
 3. Run the collection script
-The script needs to be run directly on the node, using the root user or sudo
+The script needs to be run directly on the node, using the root user or a user in the docker group.
+Ensure the docker daemon is running.
 ```
  ./collect.sh
 ```
 4. Share the generated support bundle with SUSE Rancher Support Team.
-Output will be written  as a tar.gz archive named
+Output will be written  as a tar.gz archive in the same path where the script is run.